Sukina12/401-data-structures-and-algorithms/javascript/linked-list/README.md

 * insertAfter(): adds a new node with give value after specified value node.

+* kthFromEnd(): takes k as input and return the node value for that number.

 ##### How to Use
 * To create an empty linked list : const  <name> = new LinkedList();